 What Is The Best Lab Test For Leaky Gut?

+Are you looking for the best lab test for leaky gut?
 The large majority of my patients have been to at least a few other doctors before they enter my office, many have been to specialists and as such, they have lab work that I can review.
 When people tell me that their labs are “normal”, with confidence I can assure them that likely someone didn’t scrutinize the labs enough and that I will probably find a few things that will at least suggest a direction to go without spending more money on advanced labs often seen in functional medicine.
 Most people want a SIBO test or stool test, but they are often overlooking in my opinion, the best lab test for leaky gut.

 Before we get to the best lab test for leaky gut, lets discuss the difference between functional lab analysis and pathological or conventional lab analysis.
 To do this, lets use the example of a common headache.
 Most people with frequent headaches don’t have any abnormal lab values.
 Though, we know something is going wrong, overreacting or under functioning if you get headaches frequently.
 This means that further investigation needs to occur and more scrupulous inspection may benefit the patient.